Calvin Fritz, Medicare Insurance Broker

 About Me

 Hi!
 My name is Calvin, and I am your dedicated Medicare consultant and agent.
 I have over a decade of experience dealing with Medicare.
 My focus is on Medicare, and I am committed to assisting you in finding the most suitable plan that aligns with your unique needs and budgetary constraints.
 I will tackle the challenge of sifting through plans from nationally and locally recognized companies, so you don't have to.
 What's more, my services are entirely free!
-Reach out to me at 816-608-6307 today to explore your Medicare insurance options and be sure to mention that you discovered me on Medicare Agents Hub!
+Reach out to me today to explore your Medicare insurance options and be sure to mention that you discovered me on Medicare Agents Hub!

 Q&A with Calvin Fritz

-Answer: How will my current health needs and medications be covered under the different Medicare plans?
+How will my current health needs and medications be covered under the different Medicare plans?

 Medicare has multiple parts (A, B, C, and D), and understanding how each part covers your specific needs—especially if you have ongoing health conditions or take regular medications—can save you a lot of time, money, and stress.

-Answer: The idea that Medicare Advantage plans are “free” is generally more of a marketing strategy than a literal truth.
+The idea that Medicare Advantage plans are “free” is generally more of a marketing strategy than a literal truth.
 While many Medicare Advantage plans have low or even $0 premiums, this doesn’t mean they are free in the overall sense.

 Out-of-Pocket Costs: Even if the premium is $0, there are still costs like co-pays, deductibles, and co-insurance for doctor visits, hospital stays, prescription drugs, and other services.
 The out-of-pocket costs can add up, depending on the plan and the services you use.